 How to Grow Dahlias

 Dahlias like a rich soil, which is well drained, and lots of sun.
 Originating from Mexico and Central America, it is no surprise that they survive and flower best in the warmest parts of the country and of your garden.
 To do well, Dahlia requires a sunny spot in the garden, with the rich soil, which is constantly enriched, as it is hard to over feed Dahlias.
-There are some more images at the foot of this page showing the wide range of colours and shapes in the Dahlia genus, along with the ever popular D. ' Bishop of Llandaff'.
+There are 6 images at the foot of this page showing the wide range of colours and shapes in the Dahlia genus, along with the ever popular D. ' Bishop of Llandaff'.

 How to Plant Dahlias

 If planting Dahlias as tubers, this is best started in March, under glass.
 You can plant Dahlias tubers at any time, provided the risk of frost will have passed about 6 weeks from your planting date.
-This means planting around late March, depending where you garden in the UK.
-This is because it takes about 6 weeks for the plant growth to make from the tuber to above the soil and the top growth is frost sensitive.
+This means planting around in late March, depending where you garden in the UK.
+It takes about 6 weeks for the plant's top growth to make from the tuber to above the soil and the top growth is frost sensitive.
 If you get caught out by a late frost, place a cloche over the plant to protect it.
-When planting Dahlia as tubers they will need to go into a hole about 15cms deep having previously dug out the soil, added well rotted manure, and added blood fish and bone or your preferred fertiliser.
-Prepare the ground the same for ready plants, but plant more shallow with the pot soil level similar to ground level.
-For best displays feed Dahlia regularly over the summer with a good all purpose fertiliser as often as you have time, monthly would be ideal.

 If your growing conditions are not ideal, it is best to start tubers in a container and grow on under glass until around May when bring the container outside to harden off.
 This also makes it easier to lift the tubers for overwintering.